 - Have the transcripts sent directly from the institutions to the department address below.

 - If your current degree is still in progress, you will need to arrange for your official final transcripts showing the awarding of your degree to be sent to your department.

 - Copies of transcripts are not acceptable as final admission documents, unless they have also been verified and stamped by your issuing institution.

-- portfolio of 20 images, including an image list providing information as to media, size, title, and the year the work was done
+- Portfolio of 20 images combined as one document, including a list that provides information about each image (media, size, title, and the year the work was done)

 Department of Art and Art History